 The City of Oak Ridge is once again receiving calls from customers who have been targeted by scammers posing as City employees.
-The scams are currently being directed at commercial customers, but have been aimed at residential customers in the past.

 Please be aware that the City does not contact its customers and request payment over the phone.
 Our notices are sent in writing through the mail.